lance1ca/COSC-320-getPlagiarized-Project/README.md

 ## Build and Execution Instructions
 1. Ensure you have Python 3.x installed and the required libraries (pandas, matplotlib.pyplot, os, time, and threading).
 2. Place the KMP.py, LCSS.py, RabinKarp.py, and PlagiarismDetector.py files in the same directory.
-3. Create a /testData folder in the same directory containing the dataset to be analyzed / worked with that contains the .csv files.
+3. **Create a /testData folder in the same directory containing the dataset to be analyzed / worked with that contains the .csv files.
+To obtain these csv data files, please refer to our report that contains the private link to download the csv data to then put into a /testData folder.**
 4. Run the PlagiarismDetector.py file to execute the plagiarism detector.
 5. The results will be displayed as plots and printed in the console.